code-423n4/2021-06-realitycards/README.md

  - **Owner** - Has full power except to make upgrades.
  - **uberOwner** - Can ‘upgrade’ the system by deploying new versions of each of the above listed contracts and pointing the other contracts to them.
 This includes deploying a new reference market contract, from which new clones will be created.
 It may become necessary to burn the uberOwner to prevent upgrades, thus it is split out from the normal owner.
 Alternatively we may wish for this to be a multisig but the normal owner to not be, for convenience.

-## Key aspects to the contracts
+## :key:	 Key aspects to the contracts :key:

-### :moneybag: Rent collection mechanisms :moneybag:
+### :moneybag: Rent collection mechanisms

 There are 2 rent collection mechanisms in use in the contracts.
 Each uses multiple functions and we refer to them as per-user rent collection and per-card rent collection.
 The 2 mechanisms work in tandem with per-user rent collection always being called before a per-card rent collection.